-The initial and maintenance treatments would include mechanical treatment.
-The project areas are comprised of forests dominated by coastal redwood, Douglas-fir, and mixed hardwood forests, oak woodlands, and shrub vegetation types.
+The initial and maintenance treatments include mechanical treatments with a component of manual treatments around camp infrastructure and sensitive resources.
+The treatment areas are comprised of forests dominated by redwoods, Douglas-fir, and mixed hardwood species.
 There is no farmland within the project area.
-The potential for the proposed treatment to result in the loss of forest land was examined in the PEIR (CalVTP Final PEIR Volume II Section 3.3.3, page 7-8).
+The potential for the proposed treatments to result in the loss of forest land was examined in the PEIR (CalVTP Final PEIR Volume II Section 3.3.3, page 7-8).
 Potential impacts resulting in the conversion of forest land are within the scope of the PEIR because the treatment activities are consistent with those addressed in the PEIR.
 As stated in the PEIR, "treatment activities under the CalVTP would not result in the loss of forest land or conversion of forest land to non-forest use," (CalVTP Final PEIR Volume II Section 3.3.3, page 7).
-The project treatment does not remove trees for commercial purposes and does not remove live trees established in the overstory canopy due to the 8-inch diameter at breast height (DBH) limitation in the treatment prescription.
+The project treatment does not remove trees for commercial purposes and does not remove live trees established in the overstory canopy due to the 8-inch diameter at breast height (DBH) limitation in the treatment prescription, retaining the dominant vegetation types and avoiding conversion of forest land to non-forest land.
+Hazard trees, or trees of any size that are considered a direct threat to personal safety or infrastructure, may be removed, which would not convert forest land to non-forest land.
 Although this project proposes the removal of understory vegetation and ladder fuels, treatments would improve the health and vigor of the forest and develop a shaded fuel break more resilient to changing climates in the future.
-The conversion of forest land to non-forest land is not a potential impact because the dominant vegetation types will be retained due to treatment occurring primarily in the understory.

 Based on the treatment activities and beneficial results of the proposed project, no forestland, timberland, or farmland will be converted, any impact would be less than significant.